brimmann/powerk-vitepress/README.md

 ## Features

-- In-depth tutorials on popular programming languages and frameworks
+- Simple and easy tutorials from beginners to advanced
 - Step-by-step guides for building projects
 - Tips and tricks for efficient coding
 - Regular updates with new content

 ## Getting Started

-To get started with Powerk, simply navigate through the tutorials and start learning.
-Each tutorial is designed to be easy to follow and understand.
+To get started with Powerk click on [this link](powerk.codeglyn.com)

 ## License